vojtapl/synaTudorMiS/pydrv/USAGE.md

+# Note
+This document is not updated yet.

 # Usage of the driver script
 ## Invocation
 The script needs to be run as `root` to be able to access the sensor.
 You can then invoke it like this: